ethanokamura/perfectline/src/content/javascript-101/data-structures.md

 title: Data Structures
 description: In this section, we will cover the importance of data structures!
 tags:
-  - web
   - javascript
+  - data-structure
+  - array
-  - css
+  - set
-  - html
+  - map
-  - intermediate
+  - container
 published: true
 lang: web
 course: javascript-101